Services We Offer:

 People Who Entered the U.S. without Documents or Stayed Beyond Their Visas:

 Sometimes people may be eligible for Immigration Relief and do not know it.
 These may include victims of domestic violence and other violent crimes, spouses of U.S. Citizens, abandoned children, and others.
-You can trust Wendy to provide confidential, accurate information as you plan for your future.
+You can trust Wendy and Bertha to provide confidential, accurate information as you plan for your future.

 VAWA and “U” Visas